wgar84/wgar84.github.io/Evolution2015/index.md

 *** =pnotes

 The second global pPC depicts contrasts within Platyrrhini and Catarrhini, associated with the split between Atelidae and Cebidae and between Hominoidea and Cercopithecoidea.
+The pattern of trait covariance structure, however, indicate the same traits associated with both global structures.

 ***

 ![plot of chunk srd_g2](assets/fig/srd_g2-1.png)

-*** =pnotes

-The pattern of trait covariance structure, however, indicate the same traits associated with these global structures.

 --- &vertical